hazelcast/hazelcast-python-client/README.md

 Hazelcast Python client allows you to configure the logging through the `LoggerConfig` in the `ClientConfig` class.

-`LoggerConfig` contains options that allow you to set the logging level and a custom logging configuration file to the Hazelcast client.
+`LoggerConfig` contains options that allow you to set the logging level and a custom logging configuration file to the Hazelcast Python client.

-By default, Hazelcast clients will log to the `sys.stderr` with the `INFO` logging level and `%(asctime)s %(name)s\n%(levelname)s: %(version_message)s %(message)s` format where the `version_message` contains the information about the client version, group name and client name.
+By default, Hazelcast Python client will log to the `sys.stderr` with the `INFO` logging level and `%(asctime)s %(name)s\n%(levelname)s: %(version_message)s %(message)s` format where the `version_message` contains the information about the client version, group name and client name.

 Below is an example of the default logging configuration.